microsoft/pxt-common-packages/libs/datalogger/docs/reference/datalogger/set-separator.md

 47,73,4,82
 ```

+You can only change the separator character when logging is not enabled.
+The new separator is used when logging is enabled again.

 ## Parameters

 * **separator**: the text character used to separate the values in a row of data in the log file.
 The separator characters to choose from are `tab ('    ')`, `comma (',')`, or `semicolon (';')`.